mattyoung101/omicron2d/docs/PLANNING.md

 ## Local blackboards
 Used for communication between systems.
 Just a class of variables

+## Actions queue
+If we can only send one or two actions per tick, but certain skills require more than one action (e.g. turn then move), we will need to have a actions queue.
+Each action should be assigned a priority and be put into a queue.
+The queue will be sorted by priority at the start of each tick.
+We may need to also add action groups or change scoring so that if we have multiple skills running (would we??) they are executed in a logical order and don't conflict.

+For this we'd probably use a TreeSet to implement SortedSet.
+If it's too hard to sort then we could just use a Queue via LinkedList.
+The danger is we may miss a goal in the goalie by rotating before kicking but the timeframe is so short it shouldn't matter _too_ much.

 # Team communication
 Commonly used in AI, basically sharing information between agents.
 Now in our case, it's really interesting because the blackboard will have to be distributed and synchronised very infrequently using only 10 bytes of data per transmission.
 Perhaps we could use the coach who can send 512 bytes of data every 30s, if we can communicate with the coach each agent can upload its own variables and download all the others.
-Otherwise, we'll have to develop some distributed (dare I say almost _blockchain_ like system) of sharing knowledge, where a robot can put in a specific request for another element of the robot's blackboard.
+Otherwise, we'll have to develop some distributed mechanism of sharing knowledge, where a robot can put in a specific request for another element of the robot's blackboard.
 Our blackboards should also probably be namespaced either just in the name (as you would in C) or with sub HashMaps (we will represent the blackboard as a HashMap).
 Instead of sending strings as requests, we could send hash codes of strings.

 Another problem is that the connection protocol of rcssserver's say command is non-existent in fact it's even worse than UDP because we can get a response from anyone, even other teams' players.
 Each transaction will need to have a unique